rrgade/n-cube/README.md

 n-cube can be used free for personal use.

 Version History
+* 2.7.5
+ * Added ability to turn Set<Long> into Map<String, Object> coordinate that will retrieve cell described by Set<Long>.
+Useful for n-cube editor.
+* 2.7.4
+ * Bug fix: reloading n-cubes now clears all of its internal caches, thereby allowing reloading Groovy code without server restarts.
+ * Bug fix: NCubeManager was not rethrowing the exception when a bad URL was passed to setBaseResourceUrls().
+ * Bug fix: If a URL failed to resolve (valid URL, but nothing valid at the other end of the URL), an NPE occurred.
+Now an exception is thrown indicating the URL that failed to resolve, the n-cube it resided within, and the version of the n-cube.
+* 2.7.3
+ * Added GroovyClassLoader 'file' version so that the .json loaded files do not need to call NCubeManager.setUrlClassLoader()
+* 2.7.2
+ * New API added to NCubeManager, doesCubeExist(), which returns true if the given n-cube is stored within the persistent storage.
+ * HTML-syntax highlighting further improved
+* 2.7.1
+ * Dynamically loaded Groovy classes (loaded from URL), load much faster.
+ * The HTML representation of n-cube updated to differentiate URL specified cells and expression cells, from all other cells.
+Very basic syntax highlighting if you can call it that.
 * 2.7.0
  * New capability: key-value pairs can be added to n-cube, any axis, and any column.
 These are picked up from the JSON format or set via setMetaProperty() API.
 This allows you to add additional information to an ncube, it's axis, or a column, and it will be stored and retrieved with the n-cube and can be queried later.
  * New capability: NCubeManager has a new API, setUrlClassLoader() which allows you to set a List of String URLs to be added to the Groovy class path that is used when a class references another class by import, extends, or implements.
 The URL should point to the fully qualified location up to but just before the code resource (don't include the /com/yourcompany/... portion).